 Encounter: Rightfully regarded as being the cradle of all Polynesian civilizations, it keeps very impressive archeological remains.
 Although it almost has no beaches, it features an impressive lagoon, ideal for experienced divers.

 How to get there: By plane: A 45-minute flight from Tahiti, or a 15-minute flight from Huahine - about 3 to 5 daily flights.
-By boat: the Taporo VI and the Vaeanu sail there 2 to 3 times a week from Tahiti (an about 12-hour crossing with a 1-hour stop in Huahine).
+By boat: not many scheduled boats from Tahiti (an about 15-hour crossing with a 1-hour stop in Huahine).